jiyoon28/data-science-portfolio/natural-language-processing/README.md

-# 📝 Natural Language Processing (NLP)
+# Natural Language Processing

-This folder contains projects related to NLP, text mining, and large language models.
+This folder is reserved for NLP and text mining projects.

-## Projects
+## Planned Projects

-- **Sentiment Analysis with BERT/FinBERT** → Analyzing financial news for stock trend prediction
-- **Topic Modeling with LDA** → Extracting latent themes from text corpora
-- **Text Classification** → Classifying documents using Naive Bayes, SVM, and Transformers
+- Sentiment analysis with transformers
+- Topic modeling and text classification
+- Named entity recognition

-## Skills Highlighted
+## Skills to Highlight

-- Hugging Face Transformers, PyTorch, Scikit-learn
+- Hugging Face Transformers
+- Text preprocessing and tokenization
-- Tokenization, embeddings, attention mechanisms
+- Embeddings and attention mechanisms
-- Model evaluation: F1-score, Precision/Recall, Confusion Matrix
+- Model evaluation metrics for NLP tasks